 Keeping track of the latest regulatory issues in post-acute care can be a challenge.
 Understanding what they all mean to you, your business and your patients can be even harder.
 Casamba is here to help.

-With “Ask The Regulatory Expert,” you can ask specific questions of Holly Hester, Casamba’s SVP of Compliance and Quality.
+With “Ask The Regulatory Expert,” you can ask specific questions of Holly Hester, Casamba’s SVP of Compliance and Education.
 We’ll get you your answers quickly, so you can focus on patient care.

 Check back often for topical questions and answers.